ALMA during the daytime. Credit: J. C. Rojas/ESO.

 UK ALMA data users are invited to this data reduction/processing event at Jodrell Bank Centre for Astrophysics (UoM campus) to explore and work on either their own ALMA data or archival data with the assistance of UK ARC Node personnel and ARC Node computing resources.

-The workshop will be a free-form event focused on data processing, with each group setting their own goals and with an afternoon of short talks at the end of the week.
+The workshop will be a freeform event focussed on data processing, with each group setting their own goals and with an afternoon of short talks at the end of the week.
 For this workshop, the UK ARC Node can support up to 8 groups (of greater than one person per group) and up to a maximum number of attendees of 20 people.
 As such, sign up will be on a first come first served basis.